anothervictimofsurvivalinstinct/youtube-dl-server/README.md

 #### In the works right now:

-- Transferring all the form inputs to ajax requests.
+- A few visual changes
+- A docker image for Raspbian, pre-built images on docker hub

 #### In the future:

-- Docker images (planning on supporting Raspis).
-- The ability to administrate the program via Systemctl.
 - Support for downloading videos with captions (currently having issues with this, help would be appreciated).
 - Support for (pleasant) mobile device viewing (currently the only mobile devices that this app works on are tablets).